 THE FUTURE

-Today, the Woolshed is owned by Toowoomba Regional Council and operates as a separate entity.
+Today, the Woolshed is owned and operated by the Toowoomba Regional Council.
 A passionate and dedicated team of staff and volunteers take on the role of caretaker and together with the community, they continue to be the driving force behind maintaining and upgrading the grounds.
 As one of the most iconic venues on the Darling Downs, there is an unwavering commitment to protect and preserve the history and integrity of the Woolshed for future generations.